-10 minutes OBJECTIVE:Participants get to know each other through their experiences with freight transport.
-MATERIALS (page 33):
+Participants get to know each other through their experiences with freight transport.

 - Human Bingo sheets

 - Pens

 - Prizes (optional)

 Pass out a bingo sheet to each participant and walk around to help facilitate conversations or answer any questions.

 Move around the room and find someone who can answer "Yes" to a question in one of the boxes.
 Write their name in the box.
 Try to fill each box in with a different name.